wifinigel/wiperf/mkdocs/docs/faq.md

 Checkout [this note](adv_fixed_bssid.md) for specific instructions on this configuration.

 ## Can I make a feature suggestion?
-Yes, get along to the GitHub site and post your suggestion in the ['Issues' section](https://github.com/wifinigel/wiperf/issues){target=_blank}.
+Yes, get along to the GitHub site and post your suggestion in the [discussion section](https://github.com/wifinigel/wiperf/discussions){target=_blank} of the wiperf GitHub site.
 It will be added to my "todo" list.

+## Can I get some support with wiperf?
+I try my best to support folks who are having difficulty, but it's a best efforts endeavour.
+Please make sure you checkout all of the documentation I've provided, but if all else fails, post a question in the [discussion section](https://github.com/wifinigel/wiperf/discussions){target=_blank} of the wiperf GitHub site.
+Please be patient...

 ## Can I contribute some code for a new feature for wiperf?
 Please, get in touch before starting work on any code you'd like to submit as a PR.
 I love feedback and ideas, but each new feature costs me more cycles to support.
 Let's agree it can be included before submitting.